fazlerabbi125/BRAC-Implementation-of-ML-models-on-breast-cancer-dataset/README.md

 # Implementation of ML models on breast cancer dataset
-BRAC University Bachelors program AI course project on the implementation of different machine learning models such as KNN, Naive Bayes Classifier, Random Forest for determining breast cancer.
+BRAC University Bachelors program AI course project where different machine learning models such as KNN and Random Forest have been implemented for determining breast cancer.